BRC Certification Explained for Canadian Businesses

 7. Personnel

-These sections establish a robust framework for controlling food safety and product quality.
+These sections create a strong framework for managing food safety and product quality.

 How do I get BRC certification?